RaspberryPiFoundation/webdev-curriculum/en-GB/Project Showcase/Project Showcase.md

 ![screenshot](showcase-link-trinket.png)

-Test your webpage, it should look something like this:
+Test your webpage; it should look something like this:

 ![screenshot](showcase-link-output.png)